Statement of Aim:

 Identified Learning Disability: A student who has been professionally assessed and diagnosed with a disability (social, emotional, academic) requiring specific treatment and schooling.
 When a student with a learning disability is applying for admission, it is essential that the parents provide all medical, psychological, and/or educational reports and the Individual Education Plan in English.

-Learning Difficulty: Student who is finding learning difficult, requiring a wider range of methodologies to obtain success.
+Learning Difficulty: Students who are finding learning difficult, requiring a wider range of methodologies to obtain success.
 When a student with a learning difficulty is applying for admission, it is essential that the parents provide all medical, psychological, and/or educational reports and the Individual Education Plan in English.
 When deemed necessary by the administration, an undiagnosed student may be required to obtain a psychological report.

 Students with Health Needs: MEF IS will only admit a student for whom it has the medical resources, expertise, facilities and ability to provide a safe environment.
 All admissions involving a student with health needs will be on a case-by-case basis, requiring additional documentation and pre-consultations with the MEF IS medical unit.
 All admitted students with health needs will have their situation monitored and reviewed on a regular basis.